abcnorio/aas-mult/Readme.md

 ## Goal

-The R script provided here allows to script `ntsc-rs` for an arbitrary number of iamges + videos based on a profile using the `.json` format of `ntsc-rs`.
+The `R` script provided allows to script [`ntsc-rs`](https://ntsc.rs) for an arbitrary number of iamges + videos based on a profile using the `.json` format of `ntsc-rs`.
 It introduces a certain amount of variation arranged by the user using a simple spreadsheet.
 In the spreadsheet the user can configure how the variation should take place for *every parameter* possibly by `ntsc-rs`.

 ## Use case